May 20 – 22, 2025 | New York University in New York, NY

 Thanks to its intimate setting and higher education IT’s history of open sharing, the conversations at the Cloud Forum are candid, productive, often quite entertaining, and always informative.
 We share successes, failures, and lessons learned and float new ideas.
 We challenge our peers with the problems we are facing in hopes of tapping into the wisdom of the group.

 The Forum consists of presentations, panels, lightning talks, and research presentations by faculty working on the major cloud platforms.
 In 2019 we added a half-day unconference and in 2021 a workshop.
-After an abbreviated Cloud Forum in 2023 necessitated by our quick pivot to spring, the 2024 Cloud Forum will come back as a full 2.5-day event with a wide variety of formats and topics.
+In 2024 the community nominated the research presenters.
+What innovation will the organizing committee come up with for 2025?

 Attendance

 The target audience for the Cloud Forum are CIOs, directors of infrastructure, and, of course, cloud enablement leadership and architects.
 Participants regularly identify the limited size and frank discussions it facilitates as core benefits of the event.
-Attendance is limited to staff, faculty, and with approval, students from institutions of higher education as well as a few invited guests.
-The 2024 Cloud Forum venue will limit attendance to 100 participants.
+Attendance is limited to staff, faculty, and with approval, students from research and education institutions as well as a few invited guests.
+The 2025 Cloud Forum venue will limit attendance to 120 participants.
 To accommodate as many institutions as possible, each institution may send no more than three attendees.
 We strongly encourage attendance by institutions early in their cloud journey.

 Cloud Forum logo

-Want to bring the Cloud Forum to your campus in 2025?
+We are always looking for our next great host.
+Want to bring the Cloud Forum to your Institution?
 Read about hosting the Cloud Forum.

 Cloud Forum Timeline